Top 10 Smallest Animals in the Ocean

 Sometimes, being a small fish in a big pond really does have its advantages.
 Especially when the big pond we are referring to is the ocean.
 The big blue is home to some awesome small sea creatures and different types of small fish, however the smaller ones can be very very difficult to find.
 The world seems a lot bigger when you are only 4 mm small!

+The ocean is not only home to the biggest animal in the world, the Blue Whale, but also home to some of the smallest animals in the world.
 Many scuba divers do not notice many of these tiny, mini sea creatures when diving.
-Most see it as a competition to see how many of them they can find!
 They may be small, but don’t let that fool you, these animals are just as important to the ocean and its ecosystem.
 In no particular order, below we have put together our top 10 list of smallest animals in the ocean.
+From marine viruses to the super cool Irukandji jellyfish.

 1. Marine Viruses